RightMesh/meshIM/README.md

 meshIM is an on- or off-line Android messaging application built on [the RightMesh library](https://rightmesh.io).

-You can send messages to other meshIM users over the internet, or form automatically form a local network to send messages to devices nearby!
+You can send messages to other meshIM users over the internet, or automatically form a local network to send messages to nearby devices!

 ## RightMesh